 The OSL works closely with local government to deliver land for major parks and public places and administers a number of annual funding programs for the enhancement of public open space.

-Changes to Planning & Infrastructure's planning policies and strategies sometimes result in land within the OSL portfolio becoming surplus to its needs.
-Income generated from the disposal of these surplus lands is reinvested into the acquisition of land for government objectives to meet current community needs.
+Changes to the department's planning policies and strategies sometimes result in land within the OSL portfolio becoming surplus to its needs.
+Income generated from the development and disposal of these surplus lands is reinvested into the acquisition of land for government objectives to meet current community needs.